 Direct impacts would result from continued and increased utilization on riparian vegetation as wild burro populations continue to increase.
-Riparian areas currently rated at PFC, would experience downward trends caused by utilization of riparian vegetation and browse, and trampling by populations of wild burros in excess of AML.
+Riparian areas currently rated at PFC would experience downward trends caused by utilization of riparian vegetation and browse and trampling by populations of wild burros in excess of AML.
 Riparian areas rated below PFC (Functional at Risk and Nonfunction) would likely not improve, and downward trends would continue as livestock utilization rates remain unchanged and wild burro numbers continue to increase, resulting in increased utilization of spring resources.

-3.3.5.
+3.3.4.
 Issue 4.
-How would the gathering of burros affect wildlife?
+How would the gathering and removal of burros affect wildlife?

-There are four threatened and endangered (T&E) wildlife species in the project area.
-The Southwestern willow flycatcher (Empidonax traillii extimus) and Western yellow-billed cuckoo (Coccyzus americanus occidentalis) have been observed in the Dirty Devil and Green River corridors, but the Canyonlands HMA and adjacent areas where burros will be gathered does not have suitable riparian habitat for either species.
+There are four threatened and endangered (T&E) wildlife species in the Project Area.
+The Southwestern willow flycatcher (Empidonax traillii extimus) and Western yellow-billed cuckoo (Coccyzus americanus occidentalis) have been observed in the Dirty Devil and Green River corridors, but the Canyonlands HMA and adjacent areas where burros would be gathered does not have suitable riparian habitat for either species.
 California condors (Gymnogyps californianus) have been observed in the HMA, but no California condors are known to nest north of Zion National Park (ZNP).
 The primary T&E wildlife species of concern is Mexican spotted owl (Strix occidentalis lucida) and is discussed in detail in Issue 5.
 With design features, no T&E wildlife species would be affected by the gather activities.
-While several special status wildlife species are known to occur in the project area, burrowing owl (Athene) cunicularia), golden eagle (Aquila chrysaetos) and kit fox (Vulpes macrotis) would be the primary special status wildlife species affected (refer to Section 2.2.1.5. for Design Features concerning wildlife monitoring), if found.
-Refer to Wildlife Staff Report for more details.
+While several special status wildlife species are known to occur in the Project Area, burrowing owl (Athene cunicularia), golden eagle (Aquila chrysaetos) and kit fox (Vulpes macrotis) would be the primary special status wildlife species affected (refer to Section 2.2.1.5. for Design Features concerning wildlife monitoring), if found.

 Big game species that occur in the HMA and surrounding area include desert bighorn (Ovis canadensis nelsoni), mule deer (Odocoileus heminous), and pronghorn (Antilocapra americana).
 All three species are year-long residents.
-This area has crucial habitat for desert bighorn with 2,604 acres within the HMA (3% of HMA) including areas to the north and south of the HMA, with seasonal lambing restrictions between April 15th-June 15th.
-The area also has crucial habitat for pronghorn with 25,998 acres within the HMA (33% of HMA) including areas to the west and north of the HMA, with seasonal fawning restrictions between May 15th-June 15th.
+This area has crucial habitat for desert bighorn with 2,604 acres within the HMA (3% of HMA) including areas to the north and south of the HMA, with seasonal lambing restrictions between April 15th - June 15th.
+The area also has crucial habitat for pronghorn with 25,998 acres within the HMA (33% of HMA) including areas to the west and north of the HMA, with seasonal fawning restrictions between May 15th - June 15th.
 Burro gathering is likely to occur in the area to the west of the HMA which has seasonal pronghorn fawning restrictions.
-Mule deer occur in the area but do not have any crucial habitat in the project area.
+Mule deer occur in the area but do not have any crucial habitat in the Project Area.
 Competition between wildlife and wild burros increases dramatically when fewer resources such as forage and/or water are available.
 Cougars are known to kill burros (Lundgren et al. 2022), but the herd size trends in Canyonlands HMA indicate that if there is any predation on burros there, it is at a low enough level that it does not prevent the herd from growing at a relatively high rate.
+While no surveys for predators have been completed in the area, local BLM wildlife and UDWR big-game biologists estimate that the greater Robbers Roost area, which includes the HMA has roughly <5 cougars and <25 coyotes (Paskett 2022).